Wawel Castle: Wawel dragon

 From this early period of the Wawel's history originates the popular and enduring Polish myth of the Wawel Dragon.
 Today, it is commemorated on the lower slopes of the Wawel Hill where by the river, is a modern fire-breathing metal statue of the dragon.
 The statue is sited in front of Smocza Jama (Dragon's Den), one of the limestone caves scattered over the hill.
 The dragon, Smok Wawelski, was a mystical beast which supposedly terrorised the local community, eating their sheep and local virgins, before (according to one version) being heroically slain by Krakus, a legendary Polish prince, who supposedly founded the city of Kraków and built his palace above the slain dragon's lair.
 The oldest known literary reference to the Wawel dragon comes from the 12th century, in the work by Wincenty Kadłubek.

 Medieval Period

 Wawel Cathedral—the Silver Bell Tower with a coned roof and Sigismund Chapel with a small golden dome.

-St. Leonard's Crypt below the cathedral is a relict of an older temple built in the 11th century.
+St. Leonard's Crypt below the cathedral survives from an older church built in the 11th century.